jessarcher/zsh-artisan/README.md

   source /home/vagrant/.zshrc
 fi
 ```
-*Note:* If you are re-provisioning your Homstead box, and already have other Zsh plugins defined in your Zsh config files, you wil need to adjust the `sed` command to includes those in the list.
+*Note:* If you are re-provisioning your Homestead box, and already have other Zsh plugins defined in your Zsh config files, you wil need to adjust the `sed` command to includes those in the list.

 ## License